-- (b) direct a person not to enter public transport infrastructure if the authorised person reasonably believes the person would be in contravention of an exclusion order or a civil banning order if the person enters the public transport infrastructure. - (2) If the person does not obey the direction, the authorised person may use force that is reasonable to get the person to leave or not enter the public transport infrastructure. - (3) An authorised person can not give a direction under this section if the authorised person is satisfied the person has a reasonable excuse for contravening the order. - (4) For subsection (3), a person has a reasonable excuse for contravening the order if- - (a) for an exclusion order-the person has a reasonable excuse mentioned in section 129ZG(2); or - (b) for a civil banning order-the person has a reasonable excuse mentioned in section 129ZZ(2).
+- a footpath adjacent to a parked bus - the side of a road adjacent to a light rail station or platform - an area open to or used by the public that is adjacent to a busway - (4) An authorised person can not give a direction under this section if the authorised person is satisfied the person has a reasonable excuse for contravening the order. - (5) For subsection (4), a person has a reasonable excuse for contravening the order if- - (a) for an exclusion order-the person has a reasonable excuse mentioned in section 129ZG(2); or - (b) for a civil banning order-the person has a reasonable excuse mentioned in section 129ZZ(2).